Synapse-Founder/synapse-agent-kit/README.md

 - [npm Package](https://www.npmjs.com/package/synapse-agent-kit)
 - [Report Issues](https://github.com/Chimera-Founder/synapse-agent-kit/issues)

+---

 ## 💡 Support

 For questions and support, please open an issue on GitHub.

 ---

+## 🌟 Show Your Support

+If this project helped you, please consider giving it a ⭐️ on GitHub!

+---

-Built with ❤️ for the AI agent ecosystem
+**Built with ❤️ for the AI agent ecosystem**